Island formula in Planck brane: Two-dimensional dS gravity coupled to CFT

 \section{Two-dimensional dS gravity coupled to CFT}

-In this section, we will compute the entanglement entropy of Hawking radiation in de Sitter (dS) spacetime.
+In this section, we will compute the entanglement entropy of Hawking radiation in dS spacetime.
 To achieve this, we consider a holographic scenario where we embed a dS brane in an AdS$_3$ spacetime.
-The entanglement entropy will be calculated using both the doubly holographic method and the standard procedure in conformal field theory (CFT).
+The entanglement entropy will be calculated using both the doubly holographic method and the standard procedure in CFT.
 Our particular focus will be on the scenario of a static dS background.